biblys/cloud/README.md

 ## Changelog

 ### DEV
+* Use User model to identify visitor instead of Customer
 * Add an admin page to edit a customer
 * Add admin pages to create, list and edit users
+* Associate current user with payments

 ### 1.5.0 (2017-10-27)
 * Add an admin page to create a new customer